-PII laws are used as a crucial method of an attempt at ensuring that corporate entities have been restricted to share any personal info with any other third-parties.
-The need to protect that sensitive information is also met by providing the necessary requirements needed to do the same in the best possible way.
+PII laws are used as a primary method of an attempt at ensuring that corporate entities are restricted from sharing any personal info with any other third-parties.
+The need to protect that sensitive information is also met by providing the requirements needed to do the same in the best possible way.

-What Is the Importance of PII Personally Identifiable Information?
+What Is the Importance of Personally Identifiable Information?

 - Privacy Act